ibm-cloud-docs/codeengine/environment-vars.md

 {: caption="Table of environment variables"}

-Notice that you can use links that are provided in this table to go to referenced configmaps or secrets.

 For example, let's create an app and set environment variables for the app.

 1. [Create an app](/docs/codeengine?topic=codeengine-deploy-app#deploy-app-console) that is named `myapp`, which uses the `docker.io/ibmcom/codeengine` image.
 This `hello-world` app includes the `TARGET` environment variable, and the app prints `Hello ${TARGET} from {{site.data.keyword.codeengineshort}}` and prints a listing of environment variables.
 If the `TARGET`environment variable is empty, `Hello World from {{site.data.keyword.codeengineshort}}` is returned.